 Fresh zucchini tomato casserole requires just 6 ingredients plus cooking spray, salt and pepper!
 If you would like more traditional casserole, try zucchini lasagna.

 - Zucchini: I used two large green zucchinis.
 However, you can use yellow squash or even a combination of the two.
 Any variety of summer squash works well within this recipe for baked zucchini.

 - Tomatoes: Grape or cherry tomatoes are my favorite for this zucchini tomato casserole.
 However, you could also use larger varieties like vine tomatoes or heirloom tomatoes.

 - Garlic: And lots of it.
 This really amps up the flavor!
 Feel free to slightly reduce the amount if preferred.

-- Herbs: I used 1 tsp dried herbs (in total, not each) to toss with the zucchini and tomato mixture, and there are plenty of options: dill, basil, oregano, Italian seasoning.
+- Herbs: I used 1 tsp dried herbs (in total, not each) to toss with the zucchini and tomato mixture, and there are plenty of options: dill, basil, oregano, Italian spice mix.
 Use 1 alone or a combination of several.
 I also use fresh herbs (parsley or fresh basil) to garnish.